nizoom/BuildNYC/README.md

 ## Installation and set up instructions

 After cloning this repo, run npm install to install all dependencies.
-Please note that the app requires an API for NYC Open Data's database.
+Please note that the app requires an API key for NYC Open Data's database.
 You can find out how to make your own here: https://opendata.cityofnewyork.us/how-to/#apidocumentation

 ## Using the app on your machine

 Once you have an API key, make sure to save it in an env variable where it is accessible to the backend in ```./server ``` folder.
-To start the app on your machine first start the node server by changing to the ```./server ``` directory and running ```npm start```.
+To start the app on your machine first spin up the node server by changing to the ```./server ``` directory and running ```npm start```.
 Then change into ```client/nyc-open-data/src/``` and run the same command.
 That will initiate the app to run in your browser at ```localhost: 3000``` .

 ## Reflection